Q:When do students matriculate each year?

 A: In order to complete an application for review, we require the following application materials:

-A: You may start the online application at any time; however, you will not be able to submit your application until you have provided all required application materials including test scores.
+A: You may start the online application at any time; however, you will not be able to submit your application for review until you have provided all required application materials including test scores.

 A: The Admissions Committee utilizes the highest total score for review.
 Please self-report your highest score information in the online application.

-A: No, the GMAT is a requirement to apply to the Tulane MBA program.
+A: Yes, a test score from either the GMAT or GRE is a requirement to apply to the Tulane Full-time MBA program.
 The GMAT is considered the benchmark test for MBA programs.

 A: The MBA GMAT reporting code is XVC-SG-32.

-A: We do not have a minimum GMAT or GPA requirement.
+A: We do not have a minimum test score or GPA requirement.
 Please refer to the Class Profile to compare your competitiveness against successful applicants to the program.

 A: The Admission Committee reviews applications holistically.
-Therefore, a below average GMAT or GPA is not an automatic disqualification to apply.
+Therefore, a below average test score or GPA is not an automatic disqualification to apply.
 However, the ranges are useful indicators of admissible standards.

 A: You should report your cumulative GPA based on the GPA reporting scale of your institution.
 You do not need to convert your GPA to the 4.0 scale.